bozsahin/thebench/README.md

    This will install <code>pip3.11</code> rather than any pip.
 Then you can use python3.11 and pip3.11 for TheBench install.

    (Why are we doing this?
-Because python's infamous <code>ensurepip</code> library is not available in every OS---thank you, distributors, and <code>pyenv</code> is more of a hack than software engineering).
+Because python's infamous <code>ensurepip</code> library is not available in every OS--thank you, distributors--and <code>pyenv</code> is more of a hack than software engineering).

 3. <a href="https://git-scm.com/downloads">git</a>.
 This is the maintainer of the tool overall.